Collegiate-Edu-Nation/easy-ftc/README.md

 ### Chores
 - [x] Use camelCase for hardware naming
 - [x] Make smoothServo opt-in
+- [ ] Implement layout approach, move to builder pattern
+    - [ ] Use arrays for servos, motors to generalize functions
-- [ ] Investigate layout approach for lift, arm, claw
+    - [ ] Consolidate Arm, Claw, Lift to one class w/ layout switch
+    - [ ] Implement builder pattern to enforce immutability, make parameters explicit
 - [ ] Investigate multi-threading for smoothServo control
 - [ ] Investigate instrumentation and/or manual hardware tests